ScottySchmidt/AWS_DataEngineer_API/README.md

 Uses S3, Lambda, SQS, EventBridge, Glue, IAM, Athena and CDK.
 Mirrors data pipeline flows for scalability and easy maintenance.

 ### Pipeline Overview:
-- Lambda pulls data from BLS and DataUSA, and another joins the datasets to create summary reports.
+- One Lambda ingests data directly from the BLS and DataUSA APIs.
-- An S3 bucket stores both raw data and the processed outputs.
+- An S3 bucket stores raw and processed outputs.
+- Another Lambda joins the datasets, applies hashing for integrity/deduplication, and generates summary reports.
-- EventBridge runs the ingest Lambda on a daily schedule.
+- EventBridge triggers the ingest Lambda on a daily schedule.
 - When a new file lands in S3, it sends a notification to SQS.
-- The queue holds the event until the report Lambda picks it up and processes it.
+- The queue holds the event until the report Lambda processes it.

 ---